Sligo GAA: Clubs

-At present currently 6 Clubs contest the Sligo Senior Hurling Championship.

-There are however a growing number of hurling clubs in the County.
+At present currently 6 Clubs contest the Sligo Senior Hurling Championship; there are, however, a growing number of hurling clubs in the County.
 At present, there are 10 clubs offering hurling at underage level in Sligo with a view to extending Senior status to at least 2 of these in the coming years.

 County team

-Sligo does not have a notable tradition of hurling historically.
-Despite this, the hurlers have attained noticeably more success than their football counterparts in recent years.
+Sligo does not have a notable tradition of hurling historically; despite this, the hurlers have attained noticeably more success than their football counterparts in recent years.

 Sligo, under the management of Mickey Galvin, won its first All-Ireland hurling title at senior level by defeating Louth in the 2008 Nicky Rackard Cup Final.

 In 2018, Sligo won a senior All-Ireland title for the first time since 2008 under then Management Team of Darragh Cox and Daithí Hand.
 The county defeated Lancashire in the 2018 Lory Meagher Cup final, with a last-minute Kevin Gilmartin goal (his third of the game) sealing the victory.

 Sligo followed this up with a second consecutive All-Ireland title at senior level, defeating Armagh in the 2019 Nicky Rackard Cup final.
 The then management team consisted of Daithí Hand, Colum O'Meara and a second Galvin brother, Peter.
 A last minute point by substitute Kieran Prior snatched the Final from the jaws of defeat on the day, gaining another promotion for the Yeats' County Men in successive years.

 This continued success was further cemented by a Division 3B National League Title in 2020, followed by a Divisions 3A National League Title in 2021 to add to the growing national awards in the Scarden trophy cabinet.

 Ladies' football

 Sligo ladies' football team has won one All-Ireland Junior title in 2006, managed at the time by Paddy Henry.

 The team is currently competing in the Intermediate Championship.

-The team won a number of club provincial junior titles, as both St Nathy's and Drumcliffe have won and both have reached the All-Ireland Finals.
-St Nathy's is the strongest club side in the county at present, followed by Geevagh and St Michael's.
+The team won a number of club provincial junior titles, as both St Nathy's and Drumcliffe in recent years have won and both have reached the All-Ireland Finals.

-Camogie

 Sligo camogie official Nuala Kavanagh refereed the 1965 All-Ireland Senior Camogie Championship Final.

 Under Camogie's National Development Plan 2010–2015, "Our Game, Our Passion", three new camogie clubs were to be established in Sligo and a county board formed by 2015.

 A camogie board was not established in the county until January 2025.